creativecounsel/decoder-ring/README.md

 # Decoder Ring
 ### A legalese translator skill

-A Claude Skill that rewrites legal, regulatory, or contractual text in plain language for a specified audience — built around one core design goal: a simplification that quietly drops or softens a real obligation is worse than no translation at all.
+A Claude Skill that rewrites legal, regulatory, or contractual text in plain language for a specified audience and built around one core design goal: a simplification that quietly drops or softens a real obligation is worse than no translation at all.

 ## Why this exists